MarginallyClever/Robot-Overlord-App/README.md

 Robot Overlord is 3D control software for robots.
 It is intended to be easier than ROS.
 It was started by http://www.marginallyclever.com/

+We would love to see your robot run in the app.
+Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

 Some of the robots it controls are:

  - Sixi 2+3, 6DOF arms